karlkedrovsky/web-ansible/README.md

     ansible-playbook -i inventory.bolivar --connection=local playbook.yml

 Obviously using a different inventory file and potentially not specifying the "--connection" option if you're not creating the containers on your local machine that is named "bolivar".

-To install a fresh copy of Drupal:

-    docker exec -it PROJECT_NAME-php /bin/bash
-    composer create-project drupal/recommended-project .

-Then visit the site and complete the site setup.

 This setup assumes you've already set up the [traefik container](https://github.com/karlkedrovsky/traefik-ansible) on the machine to handle inbound traffic.